fb-pixel

 Chocolate covered truffles with flaked coconut decorating the tops.

-Make these delicious chocolate-covered coconut truffles for a fun Christmas treat, cookie exchange, hostess gift, or “just because”.
+Make these delicious chocolate coconut balls for a fun Christmas treat, cookie exchange, hostess gift, or “just because”.
 They’re delicious, very low in sugar and filled with healthy fats.

 Print Pin